-Promoting and maintaining standards in mindfulness-based teaching and training: The UK Network
+Promoting and maintaining standards in mindfulness-based teaching and training: The British Association of Mindfulness-based Approaches

 As the availability of mindfulness-based interventions (MBIs) continues to expand, it becomes increasingly important to ensure that the training and delivery of these approaches adhere to recognised standards supporting safe and ethical practice.
-The UK Network for Mindfulness-based Teachers Training Organisations (UKN) was established in 2005 and is the lead organisation overseeing the quality of mindfulness-based training in the UK.
+The British Association of Mindfulness-based Approaches (BAMBA) was established in 2005 and is the lead organisation overseeing the quality of mindfulness-based training in the UK.

-- Vision: The Network represents the leading teacher training organisations in the UK.
+- Vision: The BAMBA represents the leading teacher training organisations in the UK.

 - Mission: We are committed to supporting and developing good practice and integrity in the delivery of mindfulness-based approaches.